D-branes and the planar limit of Chern-Simons theory I: Link invariants: Introduction

 This monodromy defect can be understood as a Gukov-Witten-like \cite{Gukov:2006jk} line defect, whose quantization reproduces the $\Lambda^\bullet \bC^N$ Wilson lines.
 The auxiliary 3d connection is simply a solution of the classical Chern-Simons theory equations of motion.
 Such 3d flat connections typically form a discrete collection.
 Furthermore, they are a well-known way to describe D-branes in $T^* M_3$, the expected dual geometry when the 't Hooft coupling is turned off, which have the expected asymptotic shape determined by the knot \cite{nadler2008constructiblesheavesfukayacategory,nadler2009microlocalbranesconstructiblesheaves}.

 As we turn on $g$, the skein relations are deformed and the meson vevs acquire an additional dependence on the framing of the open Wilson line.
-Abstractly, this gives a specific deformation of the category of D-branes in $T^* M_3$, which we take as the definition of the category of D-branes in the back-reacted geometry.
-Our goal is to make this deformation as explicit as possible, and relate it to the expected A-model back-reaction.
+Abstractly, this gives a specific deformation of the category of D-branes in $T^* M_3$, which we take as the definition of the category of D-branes in the unknown back-reacted geometry.

+We will now specialize to some convenient $M_3$'s for which we can identify the back-reacted A-model geometry and give an explicit sheaf-theoretic description of the D-brane category, making the large $N$ duality for generic $\Lambda^\bullet \bC^N$ knots, links or webs manifest.
+We will also find tantalizing hints of an exact match beyond the planar limit.